wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/verification-functions.md

 > :warning: The function is introduced in [Standard library](/en/ride/script/standard-library) **version 4** that is currenlty available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

-Calculates the [Merkle hash root](/en/blockchain/block/merkle-root) for transactions of block on the basis of the transaction hash and the sibling hashes of the Merkle tree.
-[BLAKE-256](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29) algorithm is used for hashing.
+Calculates the [Merkle root hash](/en/blockchain/block/merkle-root) for transactions of block on the basis of the transaction hash and the sibling hashes of the Merkle tree.
+[BLAKE2b-256](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29) algorithm is used for hashing.
 To check for the  transaction in the block, you need to compare the calculated hash with the `transactionsRoot` field in the block header.
 For more informtion see the [Transactions Root Hash](/en/blockchain/block/merkle-root).

 ``` ride